annielya/AsterixdbEval-1/README.md

 ![](images/fourkeywordslove.png)

+# Optimizing AsterixDB

-4. Since AsterixDB only uses CPU, it does not utilize the GPU provided from P2.XLARGE instance.
+1. Since AsterixDB only uses CPU, it does not utilize the GPU provided from P2.XLARGE instance.
 We can use other instances that does not provide GPU but with other similiar CPU settings for running AsterixDB.
 I choose another two instances R4.XLARGE and R4.2XLARGE for testing.
 They are both cheaper than P2.XLARGE, the GPU instance but provides more ECUs and CPUs.

 |Instances|ECUs|vCPUs|GHz|processor|memory|price|
 | --- | --- | --- | --- | --- | --- | --- |